If you read one article about Fundamental Movements Read this one

 The catch phase is characterised by a pull, whether you believe in pulling the bar up or pulling yourself under the bar (some people refer to that as the third pull), it remains a pull.

-The end phase of the catch, when you receive the bar, requires a strong squat, specifically the eccentric portion of the squat or the decent, to decelerate and control the bar.
+The end phase of the catch, when you receive the bar, requires a strong squat, specifically the eccentric portion of the squat or the descent, to decelerate and control the bar.

 The recovery phase requires again a strong squat, but this time again the concentric portion or ascent of the squat.